Over a decade ago, I packed my life into a backpack and hopped on a one-way flight to New Zealand to follow a boy.

 So armed with a new website and a desire to make a living from my writing, I took my boyfriend, my camera, and my laptop and I moved to Mexico.

 I love Mexico, as you can see from most of the content on this blog.

 I may not be the most eloquent writer, the best photographer, or the funniest person in front of the camera, but I love what I do.
-I love helping people figure out how they can travel more, how they can create a blog, how they can have a life that they love.
+I love helping people figure out how they can travel more, how they can make the most of their vacations by seeing and eating the absolute best there is in each destination, and how they can have a life that they love.

-The world is a big place and I find that living, laughing, and eating my way around it makes me happiest.
+The world is a big place and I find that walking, laughing, and eating my way around it makes me happiest.

 If you ever have any questions about places I’ve been, how I’ve managed to stay on the road for so long, how I make money as a digital nomad, or life wonderings in general – send me an email, I’m happy to help.

 Want to Know More?

 My favorite things are really good food, really great books, and the sun on my face.

 I feel most at home when I’m near the ocean, but I’m not a huge fan of sand.

 I like the idea of hammocks, but every time I lay in one I feel a little bit motion sick.